 Deaf-friendly teaching: Special schools

 This resource is for staff working in special schools attended by deaf children with complex needs.

-Download the resource now and watch our video below of top tips for staff working in special schools:
+Download Deaf-friendly teaching: For staff in special schools and watch our video below of top tips for staff working in special schools:

 We've produced a series of resources to set out the simple steps that can be taken to improve the listening environment in nurseries, schools, and other education settings.